Protecting our future leaders from COVID-19 is the top priority as school rolls in this 2020-2021 year.

 By all accounts, 2020 has been one for the books.
 But, it's been a brutal one for study books.
 Schools have been shut down for months, and kids have learned how to keep learning by virtual means.

-Now that summer is winding to a close, parents, students, teachers, and communities wonder if it's time to open those doors again and bring them back.
-It's a complicated question.
+Now that more in-person learning is happening, parents, students, teachers, and communities wonder if it's safe to open those doors again and bring them back.
+Should schools reopen?
+Are schools closing due to covid?
+Will back-to-school safety reduce health concerns?
+These are complicated questions.
 Most kids learn better in face-to-face environments and need to continue developing their social skills.
 But is it worth the risk?
 Here are eight things to keep in mind before that first bell rings.

 1) Not Enough Space for Social Distancing